-Discharge planning begins upon admission to an inpatient or other 24-hour behavioral health facility, such as Community Crisis Stabilization or Acute Treatment Services.
-Members who were admitted to an inpatient or other 24-hour behavioral health setting must have an adequate outpatient follow-up appointment scheduled with a behavioral health Provider prior to discharge.
+Discharge planning begins upon admission to an inpatient or residential behavioral health facility.
+Members who were admitted to an inpatient or residential behavioral health setting must have an adequate outpatient follow-up appointment scheduled with a behavioral health Provider prior to discharge.